-> The helpful quick-reference sheets on this tab are useful for first-year Honors students.
+The helpful quick-reference sheets and links on this tab are useful for first-year Honors students.
 Please refer to these documents for information about the University Honors Program, Honors Degree Designations, program policies, and frequent questions first-year students encounter.
 This material is available in hard-copy form at every Summer Orientation session and in the University Honors Program office.
 For more information, please contact email@example.com.

 - How do I get started in Honors?